tarik-celik/wifi-bear/README.md

 # wifi-bear
 Ping flood tool.
-Requires Bash and Root.
+Requires only Bash and Root.
 (Works on termux with proot-distro)